 Regulations for taking credit card payments over the phone

 Many people ask whether taking credit card payments over the phone is safe.
-The answer is – yes, as long as you follow the right protocols.
-The biggest risks associated with phone payments comes from failing to follow PCI DSS compliance.
+The answer is – yes, as long as you follow the correct protocols.
+The most significant phone payment risks are failing to follow PCI DSS compliance.
 This refers to the consent to safely accept, store, process and transmit cardholder data during card transactions.

-Not being compliant with the rules can lead to fines, so it’s essential to do things properly.
+Not being compliant with the rules can lead to fines, so doing things properly is essential.
 This means it’s wise to choose a secure payment provider (and accompanying virtual terminal) to do the hard work for you.
-They should ensure that all errors, mistakes, and disputes are resolved in the best way.
+They should ensure that all errors, mistakes, and disputes are resolved best.
 If your provider cannot handle PCI compliance for you, you’ll need to find a way to ensure that compliance is still part of your payment solution.

 Alternatives to taking card payments over the phone

-Many customers will have doubts around reading their sensitive card details over the phone to you.
-It certainly can seem more old fashioned and less secure than the modern payment methods available today.
+Many customers will have doubts about reading their sensitive card details over the phone to you.
+It certainly can seem more old-fashioned and less secure than the modern payment methods available today.
 It also simply takes a fair bit of effort to locate the card, reel off the numbers, and check it's all been heard accurately.

-An easy solution for confirming payments instantly while you have a customer on the phone is to send them a payment link using a solution like PayTo instant payments.
+An easy solution for confirming payments instantly while you have a customer on the phone is to send them a payment link.
 The customer goes through the flow, and the payment is confirmed instantly for you both.